 Invitation to Apply

-At the beginning of their junior year, students are invited to apply after being identified in one of two ways.
+By the end of Fall of their junior year, students are invited to apply after being identified in one of two ways.

-• 3.78 or above GPA in three or more English major classes
+• 3.78 or above GPA in three or more English classes

 • Faculty Nomination with a minimum GPA of 3.6